MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/overview.md

 Reopen responsibly, monitor intelligently, and protect continuously with solutions for a safer work environment.
 Equip facility managers and task force leaders to make informed decisions to safely reopen locations.
 Empower employees to return confidently with self-service tools for working safely and productively.
 Help health and safety leaders ensure the care and well being of your workforce.

-The main components of the Return to the Workplace solution:
+The main modules of the Return to the Workplace solution:

 - **Dashboard for location readiness** determine the readiness of your facilities and efficiently manage their safe reopening.
 Location Readiness allows facility managers and task force leaders to quickly make informed decisions using critical factors like COVID infection rates and supplies availibility.

-- **Facility safety management** give facility managers the tools they need to keep your locations open safely.
-Facility safety management helps you maintain a safe environment with tools for monitoring occupancy, health supplies, safety procedures, and other facility-related best practices.
+- **Facility safety management** give facility managers the tools they need to manage the reopening and readiness of the facilities.
+This helps the organizations ensure that they can provide a safe working environment for employees to return to the workplace using the Return to the Workplace solution.

+- **Workplace care management** gives health and safety leaders tools to actively manage COVID-19 cases, identify hot spots for safety improvement, and import data from contact tracing systems to determine exposure.
+Executive dashboards enable monitoring of all Workplace Care Management data.

 - **Employee return to the workplace** offer your workfoce the self-service tools they need to feel confident about returning and remain productive while onsite.
 Employee return to the workplace allows them to check in to work remotely and self-screen before entering a building.

-- **Workplace care management** gives health and safety leaders tools to actively manage COVID-19 cases, identify hot spots for safety improvement, and import data from contact tracing systems to determine exposure.
-Executive dashboards enable monitoring of all Workplace Care Management data.

 <!--